authplz/authplz-core/README.md

 ## Usage

 Frontend components and templates are now in a [ryankurte/authplz-ui](https://github.com/ryankurte/authplz-ui) project (and have been grossly neglected).
-Paths should be set using the `AUTHPLZ_STATICDIR` and `AUTHPLZ_TEMPLATEDIR` environmental flags, or by passing `--static-dir` and `--template-dir` flags on the command line.

-For development purposes, it may be convenient to add these variables to your environment (prefix with `AUTHPLZ_` then export in `~/.bashrc` or `~/.bash_profile`).
+Configuration is now via a yaml [configuration file](authplz.yml) which supports explicit loading of environmental variables and explains all the required config options.
+Use `./authplz --help` to display options to specify the config file or environment prefix.

 ### Dependencies